mrico/vagrant-mongo-shards/README.md

 - shard02.local
 - shard03.local

-The IP adress of the configserver and mongos instance is
+The IP adress of the configserver

 - configsrv.local